 • Entering %LAN% into the popup window excludes any Windows computer whose name contains the word "LAN" from scanning.

-- Domain Exclusion.
+- Workgroup or Domain.
 Enter the NetBIOS name of the domain you would like to exclude into the exclusion popup window and hit Ok.